Grahanam/Emogus/Musify/README.md

 ## Acknowledgement

-- The project is inspired by the interative 3D model animation on the [Metamask](https://metamask.io/) website.
+- This project was inspired by this [Codepen](https://codepen.io/prakhar625/pen/zddKRj).

-- Special thanks to [guihim](https://sketchfab.com/guihim) for creating awesome 3D model [angry_octopus](https://sketchfab.com/3d-models/angry-octopus-82696447156d4e068edd5c9a2bb6d49a) used in this project.